 As agents and officers approached the home shots were fired.
 A neighbor reported hearing rapid gunfire at around 6:20 a.m. involving an estimated 10-15 shots.

-A Gastonia Police officer was shot during the altercation.
+A Gastonia Police Department FBI Task Force Officer was shot during the altercation.
 He was rushed to the hospital and is expected to be OK.
-The officer’s name has not yet been released.

 The FBI said that 47-year-old Larry McConneyhead is currently being held in the Mecklenburg County Jail on federal charges related to the criminal investigation that led investigators to execute a search warrant at the home.
 Information about specific charges has not yet been released.